 The work we carry out is based on the instructions and information you give us.
 If any information you provide is incorrect or incomplete, we cannot be held liable for delays or costs that arise.
 Under the Professional Indemnity Rules firms are required to take out and maintain qualifying insurance.
 Our insurance details can be seen at our office or you can contact us for the details.
 This firm’s liability to clients is limited to £3 million for each and every claim.
 Nothing in this agreement shall benefit any third party and the Contracts (Rights of Third Parties) Act 1999 shall not apply.

-10. Identification Requirement
+11. Identification Requirement

-11. Data Protection
+12. Data Protection and GDPR

-The Data Protection Act requires us to tell you that your details are held on our database.
+(a) The Data Protection Act requires us to tell you that your details are held on our database.
 We may use these details to send you information that might interest you.

-13. Termination of Services
+14. Termination or Variation of Services

 (f) If you decide to terminate a trace after we have sent out the trace request, you will receive no refund.

-(g) If you decide to terminate a bailiff request or a Step3 after we have applied to court (even if we have not yet received a date back from the Court) you will receive no refund.
+(g) If you decide to terminate a bailiff request or a Step 3 after we have applied to court (even if we have not yet received a date back from the Court) you will receive no refund.

-(l) Any refunds may take up to 28 days to process.
+(j) Any refunds may take up to 28 days to process.

-15. Other Matters
+17. Other Matters

 (b) The law governing any dispute arising from these terms of business shall be the laws of England.

-16. Our Details
+17. Our Details

-Landlord Action Ltd, Registered in England: 08067511
+Registered in England 08067511